les-projets-cagnottes/les-projets-cagnottes.github.io/pages/doc/install_core.md

 The database should be initialized now.
 Open DBeaver and navigate to `lesprojetscagnottes > Schemas > public > Tables`.
 If there are a list of tables, it's OK.

 {% include image.html file="doc/core_init_db.png" caption="Database structure is created" %}

-Finally, you need to add stored functions in that DB.
-Open the file `src/main/resources/create.sql` with DBeaver and execute it.

-{% include image.html file="doc/core_create_db_functions.png" caption="Create DB functions" %}

-If no error pops up, it's all ready to go !